 *Accepted students are expected to participate in the full program.
 Students will be matched with a student host from the Dean’s Council for Multicultural Recruitment.

-2. Respond and submit in 300 words or less to one of the following questions in the application:
+2. As part of the application, answer in 500 words or less one of the following questions:

 The admissions team will review all submitted applications and notify students after the application is complete, on a rolling basis.

-GW will offer a limited number of travel grants to and from D.C. for the Your GW event for well-qualified students.
-In addition to completing the items above, students must also send a letter of recommendation from a high school guidance counselor or teacher to firstname.lastname@example.org to be considered for travel assistance.
+GW will offer a limited number of travel grants to and from D.C. for well-qualified Your GW attendees.
+In addition to completing the items above, students wishing to be considered for travel assistance must also send a letter of recommendation from a high school guidance counselor or teacher to [email protected].
 The letter should include information on your extracurricular activities and your financial need.

-For any questions, please contact Karime Naime at email@example.com.
+For any questions, please contact Connor Luong at [email protected].